purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/LSM6DSV-tips.md

 Make sure you are using correct chip.
 There are many LSM6 IMUs but only the **LSM6DSV** is the top model with the best performance.

 You need well designed trackers that follow LSM6DSV design specifications (many SlimeVR designs do not follow this).
 Recommended well tested designs: Cheesecake and Panda.
-Get Panda Trackers - https://discord.gg/ZzgH7QkN7F
+Get [Panda Trackers](https://discord.gg/ZzgH7QkN7F).

  ## 2. Correct firmware

- Make sure you are using correct FW: l0ud/sfusion.
+ Make sure you are using correct FW: [l0ud/sfusion](https://github.com/l0ud/SlimeVR-Tracker-ESP-BMI270/tree/sfusion).
 This FW is well tested on LSM6DSV and provides GREAT and CONSISTENT results.
 It has been merged with the main SlimeVR/main already, meaning it's very stable and performs consistent.

  There are many versions of sfusion, do not mistake them.
 Do not use kounocom/sfusion-tuned-mbe or any FW like that.
 Do not use any of MBE firmwares, those are expirimentaly, have many bugs and do not provide consistent results.